Sound Transit Express: Fleet

-Sound Transit owns a fleet of 360 buses operated by three different local transit agencies.
+Sound Transit owns a fleet of 240 buses operated by three different local transit agencies: Community Transit, King County Metro, and Pierce Transit.
+These buses are maintained at the respective bases for the agencies in Everett, Bellevue, and Lakewood.
+The fleet includes articulated, double-decker, and high-floor coach buses.
 Sound Transit buses are painted white with aqua, turquoise, and blue waves along the sides, representing the Puget Sound region ST Express serves, and most feature a freely-adapted representation of the Sound Transit bus and train system map on the seating fabric.

 Occasionally, vehicles that are not in Sound Transit livery are used on Sound Transit routes by the operating agencies.
 Also, Sound Transit vehicles may also be used by the local agencies for other commuter routes.
-This is due to vehicles having mechanical problems, vehicle allocation issues, and assignment errors.